Preface

 The Czech view is:

-- Not many conflicts, more likely dissatisfaction with
+- Not many conflicts, more likely dissatisfaction with government policy -

 - Criticism via media.